'Laid back and rustic' The Sunday Times

 Mondays 9 - 12 just drinks and cakes.

 Lunch is served from 12 - 2.30

 Coffee, teas, cold drinks and cakes in the mornings and afternoons.

-TUESDAYS TO SATURDAYS the cafe serves vegetarian food with at least one vegan option.
-Salads, bakes, curries, gratins, tarts, soups and more are all inspired by the 10 acre vegetable garden surrounding the shop and cafe
+The cafe serves vegetarian food with at least one vegan option.
+Salads, bakes, curries, gratins, tarts, soups and more inspired by the 10 acre vegetable garden surrounding the shop and cafe

 The cafe is licensed to serve alcohol so you can enjoy a glass of organic wine, cider or local beer with your lunch.

-Please be aware that only food from our certified organic kitchen can be eaten in the cafe or on our tables outside.
+Please be aware that only food from our organic kitchen can be eaten in the cafe or on our tables outside even for little ones.
 Please do not bring in your own food or food from the shop.

 Lunches in the café change daily, closely following progress in the garden.
 There is a good selection of fresh salads, a main dish of the day and fresh soup.
 Also cakes, drinks, a large selection of eco/organic/environmentally friendly magazines to browse your way through, a woodburner in the winter months and a small south facing verandah particularly designed as a quiet space for adults for some quiet chill time in the summer.
 Families/guests with kids/groups can enjoy the front garden which has tables, a small play area and lots of space.